top of page

 “What strengths, creativity, and possibilities already exist — and how can we bring them forward?”

-This approach trusts in human potential and sees creativity not as a talent, but as a natural capacity and a vital force.
+This creative approach trusts in human potential and sees creativity not as a talent, but as a natural capacity and vital force we all have.

 A holistic view of well-being

-Expressive Arts understands well-being as the interconnected relationship between:
+Expressive Arts views well-being as an interconnected relationship between

 body ⇔ emotions ⇔ mind ⇔ spirit ⇔ environment.

-When one aspect is out of balance, others are affected too.
+When one aspect is out of balance, others are affected as well.

-Rather than focusing on the problem area, it holds the wholeness of human experience — who you are, where you are in life, and what is unfolding for you now.
+Rather than focusing on the problem area, this holistic approach embraces the wholeness of human experience — who you are, where you are in life, and what is unfolding for you now.

-Expressive Arts recognises that health and creativity are always present, even in difficulty, and seeks to strengthen them.
+Expressive Arts recognises that health and creativity are always present, even in times of difficulty, and seeks to strengthen them.

-It draws on your natural capacity to sense, imagine, and create, helping you handle what life throws at you through expression and play.
+It draws on your natural capacity to sense, imagine, and create, helping you handle stress and life challenges through expression and play.

-In a session, you are invited to simple, playful activities:
+In the Expressive Arts session, you are invited to simple, playful activities such as:

-The goal is not to solve everything immediately, but to create space for exploration without pressure, allowing insight and new possibilities to open up.
+The goal is not to fix or resolve things immediately, but to create a supportive, non-judgmental space for exploration, where insight and new possibilities can open up.

-As you explore and take creative risks, you recognise your strengths, discover new ways of responding to challenges, and grow more confident in shaping your own life.
+As you explore and take creative risks, you grow more confident in shaping your own life.
+You recognise your strengths and discover new ways to respond to challenges.

 Somatic awareness: low skill, high sensitivity

-Each activity meets you where you are, and is guided by curiosity, imagination, and sensory awareness.
-Your body is actively engaged throughout: you feel experiences, move with them, and shape them into forms.
+Each activity meets you where you are, guided by curiosity, imagination, and sensory awareness.
+Your body is actively engaged throughout — feeling, moving with, and shaping experience into form.

-In the process, you develop a deeper attunement, a capacity to listen and respond with your whole being.
-This sensitivity itself is a movement towards health — an openness to seeing beauty, being touched, and letting life move through you.
+In the process, you develop a deeper attunement — a way of listening and responding with your whole being.
+This sensitivity itself is a movement towards health, and an openness to seeing beauty, being touched, and letting life move through you.

 Intermodality: moving between forms and senses